cloudmesh/classes/docs/source/overview.rst

 Getting Access and Systems Support
 ----------------------------------------------------------------------

-For some projects you will need accee to a cloud.
+For some projects you will need access to a cloud.
 We recommend you evaluate which cloud would be most appropriate for your project.
 This
 includes: